Skip to content

 CUSTOM_BACKEND_URLYesBase URL of your server, e.g. http://192.168.1.50:8000

 CUSTOM_BACKEND_MODELNoModel name to send in the request.
-Set this if your server has multiple models or requires the field.
+Omit if your server runs a single model and doesn't require the field.

-CUSTOM_BACKEND_NEEDS_WAVNoSet to true if your server only accepts WAV audio.
-Default: false.
+CUSTOM_BACKEND_NEEDS_WAVNoSet to "true" if your server only accepts WAV audio.
+Gateway converts via ffmpeg.

 Requirements